Home · News · Industry News · What if the car door glass cannot be raised or lowered?

 If the car door glass cannot be raised or lowered, it could be due to a variety of reasons.
 Here are some steps you can take to troubleshoot and potentially fix the issue:

-1. Check the Fuses: The first thing to do is check if the fuses related to the power window system are intact.
+1. Check the Fuses: The one thing to check if the fuses related to the power window system are intact.
 A blown fuse can prevent the windows from functioning.

 2. Inspect the Switch: The power window switch on the door panel might be faulty.
 Try operating the switch for the other windows to see if the issue is specific to one window or if all are affected.